Now on the Chrome Web Store Open for applications

 What we don't have to keep secret, because we don't have it.

-0 Network requests Rapifile makes.
+0 Pieces of your profile data sent anywhere.
 No analytics.
 No telemetry.
 No cloud.

 Storage